Tushar Gandhi: Personal life

 Gandhi resides in Mumbai.
 In 1985, he married Sonal Desai.
-Together, they had 2 children.
-A son Vivan Gandhi and daughter Kasturi Gandhi.
+Together, they have 2 children, son Vivan Gandhi and daughter Kasturi Gandhi.
 Kasturi was so named after Kasturba Gandhi.

 Career

-Tushar Gandhi is best known for having established in 1998 in Vadodara, Gujarat the Mahatma Gandhi Foundation.
+Tushar Gandhi is best known for having established in 1998 in Vadodara, Gujarat, the Mahatma Gandhi Foundation.
 It is now located in Mumbai (and he is still its President).

-Since 1996 he has served as President of the Lok Seva Trust, an NGO which a nephew of Mahatma Gandhi had establish in central Bombay in the mid-1950s for the welfare to textile-mill labourers.
+Since 1996, he has served as the President of the Lok Seva Trust, an NGO established by Dr. Kanti Gandhi, grandson of Mahatma Gandhi in central Bombay in the mid-1950s for the welfare of textile-mill labourers.

 In 2000, Tushar portrayed himself in a fictional Tamil - Hindi movie directed by Kamal Hassan, "Hey Ram".

 In 2001, Tushar Gandhi negotiated with American marketing firm CMG Worldwide the use of the Mahatma’s image in an advertisement (aimed at university students) for a credit card company.
 This perceived betrayal of Gandhian ideals was followed by a public outcry causing him to cancel the deal.

+On January 30, 2003, as the 55th anniversary of his great-grandfather's assassination approaches.
+He and 150 other politicians have led a hunger strike in New Delhi because of Clone High's depiction of Gandhi caused a massive backlash.

 In 2009, he did likewise in a semi-fictional movie, "Road to Sangam," based on an episode in his own life.

-A nonfiction book by him, Let's Kill Gandhi, was published in 2007 and became for a few weeks a best seller in India.
+A non-fiction book by him, Let's Kill Gandhi, was published in 2007 and became for a few weeks a best seller in India.
 Tushar in his book Let’s Kill Gandhi, blamed Brahmins in general for assassinating Mahatma Gandhi.
 Some critics claimed that the book defamed all Brahmins.
 Tushar has said he was misquoted and his claims relate only to "a certain group of Brahmins from Pune [who] were continuously attempting on the life of my great grandfather", rather than to Brahmins in general.

 In 2008 he was appointed Chairman of the Australian Indian Rural Development Foundation (AIRDF).

 He is trustee at Maharashtra Gandhi Smarak Nidhi since 2014.

 In 2018 he played a significant role in petitioning successfully the Supreme Court of India to direct the states and Union Territories to comply with its orders to curb cow-vigilante lynch mobs.

 In 2019 he became a Director of the Gandhi Research Foundation in Jalgaon, Maharashtra.
+He joined the Bharat Jodo Yatra with Rahul Gandhi.